rosacker/Telematics-Machine-Vision-Writeup/Docs/Models/Street-Category.md

 ## Purpose

-WIP - Rewrite Purpose
-The purpose of this model is to detect the light level (a.k.a. time of day) that the driver has vision of.
-The motivation here being that dawn/dusk is known to be the most risky time of day to drive. [^1] Potentially time of day could be approximated by just using a clock, but the relationship is not that simple.
+The purpose of this model is to detect the class of road currently being driven on.
+The motivation here being that the risks that exist on a residential road versus the risks that exist on a highway are materially different.
+A residential road has a higher risk of slow speed crashes often involving pedestrians whereas a highway will often involve high speed collisions between vehicles.

-[^1]: WIP - Citation Needed

-> Light Level ~ Clock Time + Timezone + Geographic Position + Vehicle Heading + etc...

-Using machine vision to visually assess "is the sun rising/setting in front of me right now?" is seemingly simpler than trying to think through all of that complexity.
+Theoretically this data could be sourced through open source databases such as OpenStreetMap.
+However, these databases would reflect broad classifications for a road.
+Using machine vision, it would be possible to get much more granular.
+A road may broadly be a "city street", but it can weave in and out of "residential" for small segments.
+Machine vision would allow for knowing "on ground level what does this street look like to a driver?"

 The proposed model takes a single 3 x 224 x 224 image as input, and outputs probability of 4 classes:

-1) Day
+1) City Street
-2) Dawn/Dust
+2) Highway
-3) Night
+3) Residential
 4) Undefined

 In practice, the Undefined class is almost never used in the training data.
-It is mostly reserved for totally artificial environments such as a tunnel where no daylight is visible in the photo.
+It is mostly reserved for artificial environments (tunnels, parking lots) or for sections where the exact class of road is unclear to the labeler or to the model.

 ## Data Considerations

-WIP - Rewrite Data Considerations

-WIP - Add considerations around classes that were binned

 The model was trained using the BDD100k dataset [as described previously](../Dataset.md).
 This dataset has approximately 70,000 training images and 10,000 validation images.

 Images were resized down to 224 x 224 pixels in order to align with the Sagemaker Image Classification container.

-The dataset was highly imbalanced initially.
+Initially, the dataset included 7 classes of road.
+However, "Gas Station", "Parking Lot", and "Tunnel" were not well populated.
+For this reason, these classes were combined with the existing "Undefined" class.
+Additionally, the dataset was highly imbalanced.
 As shown below, data was down-sampled for training.
 Validation statistics reported further down are based upon the original validation dataset.

 |    Level    | Original Count | Down Sample Rate | Final Count |
 | :---------: | :------------: | :--------------: | :---------: |